 The antitrust committee has also asked Apple for information related to how they manage the App Store.
 Information requested includes Apple's policy of third-party payment systems, Apple's revenue-share policy for in-app purchases, and whether or not users can choose non-Apple apps as default apps.

-A new email app called "Hey" by the creators of Basecamp was rejected from the App Store for violating payment practices.
+An email app called "Hey" by the creators of Basecamp was rejected from the App Store for violating payment practices.
 The discussion surrounding the rejection turned to other apps that use the same system, and Apple asserts the rejection was based on "the app not working without a subscription."

 The basis for the rejection is not consistent with other apps, and more will develop from this action as antitrust investigations continue.
 Apple SVP Phil Schiller weighed in on the issue stating that Apple had no intention to change the App Store policies, and Hey could be re-admitted by following some guidelines.